-In looking at examples of several international Funds, including the Adaptation Fund Board, the Global Fund and the Multilateral Fund, it does not appear that the Green Climate Fund would be required to establish its legal capacity under international law in any one particular way.
+Summary: In looking at examples of several international Funds, including the Adaptation Fund Board, the Global Fund and the Multilateral Fund, it does not appear that the Green Climate Fund would be required to establish its legal capacity under international law in any one particular way.
 Each of the funds mentioned was formed under different circumstances, each which resulted in a distinct legal entity with a differing legal capacity and personality.
 The elements of legal character obtained by the GCF will depend in a large part on the willingness of the COP or individual member states to afford it a broad identity as well as on the key operational attributes of the Fund.
 Yet, the examples provided below provide important insight into the implications of the various methods of fund formation.

 1. Elements of Legal Status